Tool · Investor Sam Taxes

 Frequently asked questions

-The SALT cap is $10,000 — does that apply to MFJ filers too?
+What is the SALT cap now, and does it apply to MFJ filers too?

 What mortgage interest is deductible?